 What is a Dental Crown?

 The dental crowns from our practice are carefully crafted to achieve natural-looking, long-lasting results.
 We understand the importance of a healthy, beautiful smile and strive to provide our patients with outstanding service and exquisite outcomes.
 Following a comprehensive dental exam, one of our experienced dentists can determine whether a dental crown is necessary, approximate the degree of tooth preparation required, and suggest the best restoration material for your needs and priorities.
+Often crowns are preferred for posterior teeth such as molars, since they have more surface area to cover.
+Veneers are preferred for anterior teeth.

 Contact our practice to schedule a consultation to discuss your dental concerns and determine the right course of treatment for repairing your smile.
 You may also review the informative sections on dental crowns we have provided below for more information.